Htoomyat-Kyaing/integrated-design-project/README.md

-# Employee Management System (Integrated Project)
+# Employee Management System (Integrated Design Project)

-This is a web application that I developed as an assignment project during my 5th year, 2nd semester of university.
+This is a web application that I developed as an integrated design project during my 5th year, 2nd semester of university.
 It is built with,

 - React with Vite (Typescript), Tailwind CSS for frontend